geoffreybennett/scarlett4-firmware/README.md

 # Scarlett4 Firmware

-This repository contains the latest firmware for these Focusrite
+This repository contains the latest firmware that is tested with Linux for these Focusrite interfaces:
-interfaces:

 - Scarlett 4th Gen 16i16, 18i16, and 18i20